nmstate/kubernetes-nmstate/CONTRIBUTING.md

  - Prepare a release calling `make prepare-(patch|minor|major)`
  - Edit version/description to set a description and order commits
  - Create a PR to review it
- - Merge it to master
+ - Merge it to main
  - Wait for Prow to do the release.

 The environment variable `GITHUB_TOKEN` is needed to publish at GitHub and it must